meatnordrink/notebook/ads.md

 ## FB
 * Instagram ads seem to have higher cost-per-onboard-end, but lower per sign-up.
 Yay.
-(July '19, preliminary)
+(July '19, preliminary) (Aug 27 - but this seems to be dropping; prob necessary to keep creative varied.)
 * Sign-up audience is slightly underperforming onboard-end audience...but it might be worth it to have a different audience to aim at, to increase spend.
 (July '19, preliminary - will sign-ups improve after I winnow the ads?)